nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Imagine the schedule assigned to **Bernice Yu** on **15 September 9am to 11am** has been cancelled, and you want to remove the schedule.

 No worries!
-Let the delete schedule command help you to remove the specific schedule from the tutor list.
+Let the delete schedule command help you!

 **Follow these steps**

 1. Type `list-s` and press enter to get the index number of the schedule to be deleted.
-2. Let's say the schedule to be deleted is in position 1 of the tutor list.
+2. Let's say the schedule to be deleted is in position 1 of the schedule list.
 3. Type `delete-s 1` and press enter.

 **What you can expect to see**